-To address these deficiencies, the Macro Financial Research Initiative launched the MFM project to develop and assess more ambitious macroeconomic models.
+To address these deficiencies, the Macro Finance Research Program launched the MFM project to develop and assess more ambitious macroeconomic models.
 The MFM Project is a collaborative venture to develop and assess enhanced macroeconomic models that better account for important financial sector influences on the economy.
 The aim is to close gaps in our ability to define, measure, and manage financial sector activities that pose risks to the macroeconomy as a whole.

 The project brings together a network of prominent scholars and innovative early career researchers actively working in this field.
 Since 2012, the project group has met regularly to discuss and critique current and proposed models.
 With input and regular involvement of policymakers, the group is working to develop the next generation of policy tools.